isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 ## Correlation, Secondary Use, and Disclosure All Threaten Privacy

 Digital data transmission often operates on an all-or-nothing basis: sharing data means full disclosure.
 There is no standard methodology for minimizing data nor for eliding parts of a data packet.
-This can threaten privacy in multiple ways:
+Releases large packets of data, much of it unnecessary, can threaten privacy in multiple ways:

-- Correlation can combine data from different sources, unintentionally revealing comprehensive individual data, significantly more than was intended.
+- Correlation can combine data from different sources, unintentionally revealing comprehensive individual data that is often significantly more than was intended.
 This is highlighted as a problem in §5.2.1 of RFC 6973.
 - Secondary Use permits data acquirers to repurpose it beyond its original intent.
 This is highlighted as a problem in §5.2.3 of RFC 6973.
 - Disclosure of any sort can reveal more data than was required for a use, and that extra data can then create prejudice or otherwise disadvantage the individual whose data has been disclosed.
 This is highlighted as a problem in §5.2.4 of RFC 6973.